wazuh/wazuh-documentation/source/user-manual/reference/centralized-configuration.rst

 .. note::
     Check the :doc:`agent_groups manual <./tools/agent_groups>` to learn how to add groups and assign agents to them.

-The manager pushes all files included in the group folder to the agents belonging this group.
-For example, all files in ``/var/ossec/etc/shared/default`` will be pushed to all agents belonging to ``default`` group.
+The manager pushes all files included in the group folder to the agents belonging to this group.
+For example, all files in ``/var/ossec/etc/shared/default`` will be pushed to all agents belonging to the ``default`` group.

 In case an agent is assigned to multiple groups, all the files contained in each group folder will be merged into one, and subsequently sent to the agents, being the last one the group with the highest priority.